Taos Snowshoeing Day Tour

 Meet at Taos’ El Monte Sagrado Resort at 10:00 AM return to the same location at 2:30 PM.

-We like to say if you can walk, you can snowshoe.
-So, whether you are a skier/snowboarder looking for a different kind of snow adventure or you have never been on snowshoes, snowshoeing is a great experience for everyone.
+Whether you are a skier/snowboarder looking for a different kind of snow adventure or you have never been on snowshoes, snowshoeing is a great winter experience for everyone!

 Your snowshoeing expedition will begin in the lobby of Taos’ El Monte Sagrado Resort, where you will meet your guide and pack up for a scenic 20-minute drive up U.S. Hill to Amole Canyon.